Zorbing

 If water walking, a suitably qualified lifeguard must be present.
 Please see our guidance on swimming for further information.

-Check weather forecasts, as zorbing could become unsafe if there are extreme weather conditions or wind speeds exceeding 20mph.
+Check weather forecasts, as zorbing could become unsafe if there are extreme weather conditions or wind speeds exceed 20mph.
 Consult the instructor if you have any concerns.

-For harness zorbing, each participant needs to bring a spare pair of socks and wears clothes suitable for the outdoors.
+For harness zorbing, each participant needs to bring a spare pair of socks and wear suitable clothing.

 For hydro zorbing and water walking, ensure each participant brings a change of clothes and a towel.
-It is unlikely you'll get wet when water walking, but this cannot be guaranteed.
+It's unlikely you'll get wet when water walking, but this cannot be guaranteed.

 If zorbing on water, check with the qualified instructor and follow their guidance on whether buoyancy aids are needed, particularly for those with low water confidence.